fieldtrip/website/tutorial/coregistration_opm.md

     ft_determine_coordsys(mri);

 {% include image src="/assets/img/tutorial/coregistration_opm/mri_notaligned.png" width="400" %}
-_Figure: anatomical MRI image with an underdefined coordinate system._
+_Figure: anatomical MRI image with an not clearly defined coordinate system._

 After reading in the MRI, you can check the coordinate system with ```ft_determine_coordsys```.
-As the above figure shows, the axes are labelled as 'unknown', but it seems that they are oriented according to the RAS convention, while the origin of the coordinate system is ill-defined.
+As the above figure shows, the axes are labeled as 'unknown', but it seems that they are oriented according to the RAS convention, while the origin of the coordinate system is ill-defined.
 For this reason, we will explicitly impose an anatomical landmark based coordinate system next, which requires interactive identification of the relevant landmarks (nasion, left/right pre auricular points).

     % define a head based coordinate system cfg          = [];